marph91/joplin-sticky-notes/readme.md

 Recommended: `pip install git+https://github.com/marph91/joplin-sticky-notes.git`

 There are some executables as output of the [build workflow](https://github.com/marph91/joplin-sticky-notes/actions/workflows/build.yml).
-They are untested and should be considered as experimental.
+They are barely tested and should be considered as experimental.

 ## Usage